chrismccord/ex_copter/README.md

 - Add Pid based client to support multiple drone connections
 - Add NavData support for streaming copter data

+The Client API is still in flux regarding scripting drone commands, ie `for` syntax.
+Ideas are welcome on the issue tracker.

 ## Usage
 ```elixir
 defmodule MyCopter do